vimallen/allend/_posts/2015-06-17-spicy-chickpea-chaat.md

 * 1 Tin of chickpeas (450g)
 * 2 Tablespoons of plain yogurt
 * 1/2 onion, finely chopped
-* 1 Teaspoon of black pepper
+* Plenty of black pepper
 * 1 Teaspoon of tandoori powder
 * 1/2 Teaspoon of chilli powder
 * 1/2 Teaspoon of chilli flakes